 St. Joseph’s School Annual Science Fair

 The Science Fair will take place in the school’s gym.
 Projects will be set up from 8:30 to 8:45.
 Judging will begin about 9:30.
-The ribbons will be handed out at 2:00.
-Parents are invited to come and view the projects starting at 2:30.
+The ribbons will be handed out at 1.00.
+Parents are invited to come and view the projects starting at 1:30.
 The trophies will be handed out at 2.00.
 It is an early out, so Public bus will leave at 2:15, and the rest of the students are dismissed at 2:30.

 - Do not bring any living animals